Prasad Sawkar: Career

 Sawkar acted as child artist in the play Jinjihun Sutka (जिंजीहून सुटका) as Bal Shivaji at the start of career in Marathi theatre.
 Later he went to his uncle Dattaram Sawkar for school education at Mhapsa who was also a harmonium player.
 Sawkar continued getting training of music over there.
 He played a role of 'Kruttika' in the play "Sanshay Kallol".
-He also made a record of by playing four characters in the same play namely Kruttika, Sadhu, Singer and Vaishakh Sheth.
-Later he played in Plays like Soubhadra, Mruchchakatik, Vidyharan, Manapman with "Kala Mandir" organization.
+He also made a record by playing four characters in the same play namely Kruttika, Sadhu, Singer and Vaishakh Sheth.
+Later he played in plays like Soubhadra, Mruchchakatik, Vidyharan, Manapman with "Kala Mandir" organization.

-Swakar played important roles with the organization "Natyniketan" in the plays like Rambha, Kulvadhu, Kone eke kali, Ek hota Mhatara, Lagnachi Bedi etc.
+He played important roles with the organization "Natyniketan" in the plays like Rambha, Kulvadhu, Kone eke kali, Ek hota Mhatara, Lagnachi Bedi etc.